mtkennerly/ludusavi-playnite/README.md

 ## Setup
 ### Ludusavi
+**You must download and install Ludusavi itself in addition to this plugin.**

 Refer to the [Ludusavi project](https://github.com/mtkennerly/ludusavi) for instructions on how to install Ludusavi itself.
 Ludusavi 0.16.0 or newer is recommended for full functionality,